-There are many stakeholders with the ability to affect a company’s license to operate.
+There are many stakeholders with the ability to impact a company’s license to operate.
 From a practical perspective of reputation measurement, there are often too many.
 With company goals as a backdrop, early measurement design discussions should work to prioritize stakeholders to identify the most important subset to include in the research.

-When it comes to stakeholder selection, there are many practical considerations worth discussing with a seasoned measurement partner—one fluent both in conducting research among stakeholders and in common pitfalls companies face.
+When it comes to stakeholder selection, there are many practical considerations worth discussing with a seasoned measurement partner—one fluent both in conducting research among hard to reach stakeholders and in common pitfalls companies face.
 A collaborative discussion can identify a design that brings together what the business needs (goals, current stakeholder relationships, etc.), what the business can handle (real assets in place for implementation, real appetite for data, stakeholder owner engagement internally, etc.), and what makes sense (feasibility, timeline relative to planning cycles, cost, etc.).
 When it comes to stakeholder selection, organizations with best-in-class measurement programs determine what is ideally measured with reference to what makes sense for their internal assets and climate.

 Their Lens, Not Yours.
 Reputation measurement must take into account the truism that each stakeholder evaluates your company’s reputation through the lens of what matters to them.
 Likely, there are things you take pride in about your company, but it is also likely (very likely, in fact) that these are not the things that drive your reputation in the eyes of your stakeholders.
 A regulator’s lens is different from that of an investor or of prospective future talent, and all are different from your own.
 This means that the measurement program must be designed with enough breadth to accommodate the yardsticks by which important stakeholders evaluate you.